pi-bot/pibot-pkg/README.rst

 -----------------

 Current modules in the library include:

 - movement module for moving the Pibot
-- encoders moduel for the robots encoders
+- encoders module for the robots encoders
 - neopixels module for controlling and extending the robots onboard neopixels
 - ultrasound module for receiving distance through the robots ultrasound module